zzzprojects/learn-orm/tutorials/dapper/database-setup.md

 Select * From Books;
 ```

-Let's click on the **Execute** button and you will see the results of the above queries
+Let's click on the **Execute** button, and you will see the results of the above queries.

 <img src="images/database-setup.png" alt="Database Setup">